Josephvic278/customer-address-fetcher/README.md

 4. **Tabular Display**:
    - Displays the list of addresses in a readable tabular format using the `tabulate` library.

-5. **Mock Testing**:
-   - Includes a mock setup to simulate API responses for testing.

 ## Prerequisites

 - Python 3.7+